non/pairing/README.md

 #### 3. Add users to the *pairing* group

 You'll need to add each pairing user to the group you set up.

 On Linux this can be accomplished by editing `/etc/group`.
+You can also run `usermod -a -G pairing betty` to add *betty* to *pairing*.

 #### 4. Create *pairs* directory with appropriate permissions